rezzyyhh/ML/README.md

 ## User story:
-You would like to manage users’ accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names).
+You would like to manage users’ accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names.

 ## Requirements:
 - ```GET /feature?email=XXX&featureName=XXX```